senecajs/seneca-balance-client/README.md

 })))
 ```

-You can also provide your own balancing model by providing function
+You can also provide your own balancing model by providing a function
 with signature `(seneca, msg, targetstate, done)` as the value of the
 `model` setting: